dansmyers/Simulation/Challenge-Projects/2-Bayesian_Spam_Filtering.md

 P(not spam | "you want to watch anime at my house")
 ```

-We'll take the larger probability to be the correct classification.
+Once we've performed both calculations, we'll take the larger probability to be the correct classification.
 From the previous model, we know that

 ```
 P(spam | "you want to watch anime at my house") = P("you want to watch anime at my house" | spam) P(spam)